Deliver “Delight and Passion” to people

 There was a need to clarify the significance of co-locating the Ishikawa Takuboku Memorial Museum and the Tamayama History and Folklore Museum, link them together, and develop the facilities in a way that would utilize their strengths and help revitalize the local area.

-Among these, the Ishikawa Takuboku Memorial Museum was required to appeal to the public with information and express displays unique to the place of his birth, and also to express his connection with the local community and his commemorative activities after his death.
-The Tamayama History and Folklore Museum was required to find a way to properly manage and utilize its important collection, mainly donations from citizens, so that it could be fully utilized rather than merely preserved.
+Within this context, the Ishikawa Takuboku Memorial Museum was required to convey information and displays that were unique to his birthplace, and also to express his connection with the region after his death and the activities to honor him.
+The Tamayama Historical and Folk Museum was required to properly manage and utilize its valuable collection, which mainly consists of items donated by citizens, so that it could be put to good use rather than merely preserved.

 solution